Paramount Global (PARA) Stock Price and Analyst Predictions

 PARA) stock’s latest price update

-Paramount Global (NASDAQ: PARA)’s stock price has plunge by 5.89relation to previous closing price of 14.08.
-Nevertheless, the company has seen a -1.71% plunge in its stock price over the last five trading sessions.
+The stock price of Paramount Global (NASDAQ: PARA) has surged by 0.06 when compared to previous closing price of 15.39, but the company has seen a 9.38% gain in its stock price over the last five trading sessions.
 Barron’s reported on 05/26/23 that Paramount Stock Rises as Shari Redstone’s National Amusements Gets Fresh Investment

 PARA’s Market Performance

-Paramount Global (PARA) has seen a -1.71% fall in stock performance for the week, with a -35.40% decline in the past month and a -32.50% plunge in the past quarter.
-The volatility ratio for the week is 4.03%, and the volatility levels for the past 30 days are at 5.07% for PARA.
-The simple moving average for the past 20 days is -12.68% for PARA’s stock, with a -27.13% simple moving average for the past 200 days.
+Paramount Global (PARA) has experienced a 9.38% rise in stock performance for the past week, with a -32.72% drop in the past month, and a -31.83% drop in the past quarter.
+The volatility ratio for the week is 4.33%, and the volatility levels for the past 30 days are at 5.30% for PARA.
+The simple moving average for the last 20 days is -0.72% for PARA stock, with a simple moving average of -23.95% for the last 200 days.

-During the last 5 trading sessions, PARA fell by -1.71%, which changed the moving average for the period of 200-days by -40.57% in comparison to the 20-day moving average, which settled at $16.65.
-In addition, Paramount Global saw -11.67% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, PARA rose by +9.37%, which changed the moving average for the period of 200-days by -43.38% in comparison to the 20-day moving average, which settled at $15.46.
+In addition, Paramount Global saw -8.77% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading